Dry Needling Therapy for Sciatica

 Trigger point dry needling targets specific muscle knots.
 Deep tissue dry needling focuses on deeper muscle layers.
 Myofascial dry needling addresses the connective tissue around muscles.
 Each type aims to relieve pain and improve muscle function.
 Your therapist will choose the method that best suits your specific condition and needs.

-Trigger Point Dry Needling therapy for Sciatica
+Trigger Point Dry Needling Therapy for Sciatica

 Trigger point dry needling focuses on specific tight areas in muscles, known as trigger points.
 These points can cause or contribute to sciatic pain.
 By inserting thin needles into these areas, the therapy helps release muscle tension and reduce pain.